SearchWP Blog

-how to limit search to specific post types in WordPress
+How to limit search to specific Post Type

-Typically, it requires extensive coding experience since there is no such feature in WordPress by default.
+That’s because it usually requires extensive coding experience, since there is no such feature in WordPress by default.

 In this article, we’ll show you the easiest way to limit search on your site to specific post types with no coding needed.